 UP switchover is not supported within five minutes of RCMs switchover.
 If there is any switchover within this time, it is considered as double-failure and Session Recovery is not possible.

 Configuring Ops Center for Keepalived Pod

 Use the following parameters to configure the Keepalived pod.

 '''

-endpoint rcm-keepalived
+configure

 '''